clojure-emacs/clj-refactor.el/README.md

  - `au`: add "use" (ie require refer all) to namespace declaration, then jump back
  - `ai`: add import to namespace declaration, then jump back
  - `ru`: replace all `:use` in namespace with `:refer :all`
+ - `sn`: sort :use, :require and :import in the ns form
  - `cc`: cycle surrounding collection type
  - `cp`: cycle privacy of `defn`s and `def`s
  - `cs`: cycle between "string" -> :string -> "string"